FHP Probes Death Of Pittsburgh Steelers Quarterback Dwayne Haskins On I-595

-On Monday afternoon, FHP released what it called its final news release for now on the death of the 24-year-old Steelers quarterback.READ MORE: Student Grazed By Bullet In Off-Campus Shooting Near Northwestern Senior High
+On Monday afternoon, FHP released what it called its final news release for now on the death of the 24-year-old Steelers quarterback.READ MORE: Miami Kmart One Of Only Three Left In US After New Jersey Location Closes Saturday

 A spokeswoman told CBS4’s Peter D’Oench that FHP would not be commenting on camera right now and said the investigation could take up to 90 days.